Becoming a Supervisor

 It is useful if you have a bit of knowledge when it comes to some of the tools we use, like GitHub, as you might have to check on commits or pull requests.

 How much time does being a supervisor take?

-Being a supervisor means committing for the 3 months of the Rails Girls Summer of Code (July-September); you should be able to put aside on average half an hour a day for 3 to 5 days a week.
+Being a supervisor means committing to support your teams for the whole 3 months of Rails Girls Summer of Code (July–September).
+On average, you should be able to put aside half an hour a day for 3-5 days a week.

 How can I apply?

 Let us know you want to help out via email to email@example.com.
 We can’t wait to hear from you!